• Skip to main content

 Tax Resolution Services: Lawyers vs. CPAs vs. EAs

 Tax attorneys, CPAs, and EAs all have unlimited practice rights in front of the IRS.
 That means that they can help you with any tax matter, and they can represent you in front of any IRS office.
+If you get a 725-B letter requesting an in-person meeting, you can bring any of these three pros to represent you.

-In most cases, only an attorney can represent you in Tax Court.
+In most cases, however, only an attorney can represent you in Tax Court.
 Non-attorneys can only represent you in Tax Court if they have passed the Tax Court Exam For Non-Attorneys.
 Note that this is rare.
 Only a handful of people pass this test every year.

 If you anticipate going to Tax Court, a tax lawyer is the best option.
 With all other tax problems, you have to consider the tax pro’s education, training, and experience as you make a selection.